OpenStackOnRaPi/ostackinstall/README.md

   * file `multinode` is stored in the working directory

 Edit the inventory file `multinode` and assign the `control`, `network` and `compute` functions to particular RPis.
 The following are the recommended settings for a four-host cluster.
 Adjust them for other cluster sizes, keeping the `control` function on a separate host.
-Remaining groups in file `multinode` should be left unchanged.
+Note: for every appearance of each node provide ansible directives `ansible_user`/`password`/`become`.Remaining groups in file `multinode` should be left unchanged.

 ```
 $ sudo nano multinode

-# for every appearance of each node provide ansible directives ansible_user/password/become, e.g.:
+...

 [control]
 ost04 ansible_user=ubuntu ansible_password=ubuntu ansible_become=true